tanishra/Credit-Card-Fraud-Detection/README.md

 3. Run the Streamlit app: `streamlit run streamlit_app.py`
 4. Input transaction data manually or extend the app to support batch processing via CSV.

-## Future Improvements
-- Incorporate more explainability (SHAP values) to understand model decisions.
-- Add automated threshold tuning to balance precision and recall based on use-case.
-- Extend UI to support batch predictions with upload/download functionality.
-- Experiment with anomaly detection models for unsupervised fraud detection.

 ---

-*Developed by Tanish Rajput*